tobias-theobald/cafe-bot-cobot/README.md

 A simple bot for members to note down their café expenses on the Cobot coworking space management platform.
 Note that members in this system are trusted to note down their expenses honestly.
 For example, if you have a fridge with drinks and someone takes something out, they are expected to not it down using this app.

-The person installing this bot maintains a table of products to be sold in a [Google Docs Sheet](https://docs.google.com/spreadsheets).
+The person installing this bot maintains a table of products to be sold in a [Google Sheet](https://docs.google.com/spreadsheets).

 # How to deploy